wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.3.05.11 =
+Added ability to whitelist files.

+= 1.3.04.19 =
+Fixed a major bug in yesterdays release broke the login page on some sites.

+= 1.3.04.17 =
+Added a patch for the wp-login.php brute force attack and fixed a few other small bugs.

 = 1.3.02.15 =
 Improved security on the Quarantine directory to fix the 500 error on some servers.